 Sub-acute or chronic cough can be due to upper airway syndrome, gastroesophageal reflux disease, lung infections such as tuberculosis, asthma, chronic obstructive pulmonary disease, interstitial lung disease, bronchiectasis, lung cancer, drugs such as ACE inhibitors, smoking tobacco and foreign body inhalation.

-Sometimes patients cough without producing mucus or phlegm called as Dry cough.
-When patients produce mucus or phlegm it is called as Wet or Productive cough.
+Sometimes patients cough without producing mucus or phlegm called as dry cough.
+When patients produce mucus or phlegm it is called as wet or productive cough, winter cough.

 Complications of cough

 Exhaustion, headache, insomnia, muscles-skeletal pain, dizziness, urinary incontinence, syncope, and cough induced rib fractures are the common complications.

 Immediately consult Chronic cough specialist Dr. Sheetu Singh, if you have any of the following signs –

 - If cough since more than or equal to a month

 - Cough accompanied by blood or yellow mucus or phlegm